What are modern jive judges looking for?

 1. Modern Jive is a “double rhythm” dance (2 steps to two straight dance counts) (as per our Modern Jive classes).

-2. Whilst it is not essential to take two steps every two counts, an understanding of core fundamentals should be demonstrated by all dancers at all levels and in all categories including cabaret and teams.
+2. Whilst it is not essential to take two steps every two counts, an understanding of core fundamentals should be demonstrated by all dancers at all levels and in all categories including Modern Jive Showcase and Teams.

 3. It is useful to remember that in the context of a ‘Modern Jive Count’ (& 1 & 2 & 3 & 4 &1 &2 etc) each ‘position’ of the move happens on a number in the modern jive count. (ie. Each position of the move/figuration is on a downbeat.)